ANAHKÓLION

 OMNATHAR

-The Acrons, as they came to be called, were led by the one who accumulated the greatest power of all in creation. Ôctrus was the greatest and most powerful among the other eighteen Acrons, and Ôctrus was the first one who Omnathar enticed.
-Without appearing to his victim, Omnathar began to undermine Ôctrus' mind against the gods.
-There was no need to use his power to transform the nature of the Acros, as the villainy and malice were already present within them, precisely because they were reflections of the gods, just as Omnathar was a reflection of Naumathar.
-It was merely a matter of awakening such "qualities'' for everything to unfold naturally.
-Without anyone suspecting, Omnathar set his plan in motion.
-First, Omnathar planted the idea that the Acrons were living in great misery.
-It was a simple comparison between the place they lived and the Castle of Light, where the gods had everything that was denied to the Acrons.
-Then, in a cunning and villainous manner, he used the example of Naumathar's present preference over them, even though in reality there was no factual difference, considering that they all originated from the Original Power.
-They were all divinities.
-All Acrons were gods and as such should receive the same treatment.
-Omnathar poisoned Ôctrus' mind to the point where he displayed the exact same behavior towards the other Acrons, initiating an internal revolt within each of them.
-This revolt took a long time to unfold, but gradually, it became undeniable.
-Then, the verbal attacks of the Acrons against the gods began, and an existing rivalry escalated into something greater.
-In those days, the Acrons understood exactly what had happened and why they had been "imprisoned" in the Fortress of Thorcranom.
-In a short time, the Acrons began to carry out various actions that spread discord, fury, and calamity among the gods.
-A rebellion erupted within the Council of the Gods, causing discord among the vast majority who refused to coexist with those imperfect creatures.
-The problems caused by the Acrons, even though the culprits were later discovered, inflicted irreparable damage upon the gods.
-However, not all the problems and undesirable situations caused by the Acros had their culprits identified.
-Some of the issues remained unknown for a while until their authors were revealed.
-And when that happened, it became clear that everything they had been experiencing for some time had been caused by certain specific Acrons, with Ôctrus, the Lord of the Acrons, as their mentor.
-Thuror and many other affected gods were visibly distraught, and drastic measures needed to be taken.
-Displeased with several facts, Thuror, the God of Gods, summoned the mighty Naumathar and informed him of everything that had transpired, and that he had decided to banish all the Acrons.
-Naumathar attempted to provide context to the situation, stating that it was merely an evolution of the Acrons and should be embraced.
-However, Thuror disagreed and questioned whether Naumathar wanted that world to be ruled by the gods.
-Naumathar had no choice but to agree with his purpose.
-Thus, it was decided that the Acrons should be captured and imprisoned once again in the fortress of Thorcranom.
-But the Acrons were also powerful, and the gods alone might not be able to accomplish that task.
-It was decided that, before the confrontation, the next step would be to create forces that could fight alongside the gods against the Acros.
-In one of the Councils of the Gods, three ideas were approved by Naumathar.
-In secret, the Thuoroms, the Argonas, and the Gontthers were created.
-However, in the meantime, Omnathar had already secured more secret allies among the gods.
-And then, in secrecy and together with the power of the Acrons, in the depths of Anathurilis, he created various malevolent beings who would be known on the battlefield when the great and mighty war between the Gods and Acros erupted.
-And that's what happened: first in Ácrole and then in the Castle of Light, on Mount Naumathar, shattering the world created by Naumathar.
+The Acrons, as they came to be known, were led by the one who amassed the greatest power of them all in creation. Ôctrus was the mightiest and most powerful of the eighteen other Acrons, and he was the first Omnathar sought to corrupt.
+Without showing himself to his target, Omnathar began to poison Ôctrus’s mind against the gods.
+There was no need to use his power to twist the Acrons’ nature toward malice or villainy; these qualities were already present in them as they were reflections of the gods, just as Omnathar was a reflection of Naumathar.
+All it took was awakening these “qualities” for events to unfold naturally.
+Omnathar then set his plan into motion, unnoticed by all.
+First, he planted the idea that the Acrons were living in dire conditions.
+A simple comparison between their dwelling place and the Castle of Light, where the gods had everything denied to the Acrons, was enough.
+Then, with insidious cunning, he used the example of Naumathar’s preference for the gods over them, making Ôctrus feel a supposed difference that, in reality, didn’t exist, considering all stemmed from an Originating Power.
+All were divinities; all the Acrons were gods and should be treated as such.
+Omnathar so thoroughly poisoned Ôctrus’s mind that he began spreading this resentment among the other Acrons, sparking an inner rebellion in each of them.
+This revolt took a long time to come to a head, but gradually it grew until it became uncontainable.
+Soon, the Acrons’ verbal attacks against the gods began, and an underlying rivalry grew into something far greater.
+It was in those days that the Acrons understood what had happened and why they’d been “kept” in the Thorcranom Fortress.
+In no time, the Acrons began carrying out various actions that spread discord, fury, and ruin among the gods.
+A rebellion erupted within the ranks of the Council of the Gods, stirring resentment in the majority who refused to tolerate those imperfect creatures.
+Even though the Acrons were later found to be responsible for many of these disruptions, the damage they caused among the gods was, sadly, irreversible.
+Yet not all the turmoil and unwelcome events brought about by the Acrons were traced back to their origin.
+Some disturbances remained mysteries for a time, only later revealing their true instigators.
+When this finally happened, it became clear that all they had endured for so long had been orchestrated by certain Acrons, led by their master, Ôctrus, the Lord of the Acrons.
+Thuror and many other affected gods were visibly shaken, and an extreme measure needed to be taken.
+Deeply troubled by recent events, Thuror, the God of Gods, summoned the mighty Naumathar and informed him of everything that had occurred.
+He had resolved to banish all the Acrons.
+Naumathar tried to bring context to the situation, suggesting that this was merely a stage in the Acrons' development and should be welcomed.
+Thuror disagreed, asking Naumathar if he truly wanted this world to be governed by gods.
+Naumathar had no choice but to agree with him.
+Thus, it was decided that the Acrons would be captured and once again imprisoned in the Thorcranom prison.
+The Acrons, however, were powerful, and the gods alone might not be able to fulfill this mission.
+It was agreed that before any direct confrontation, the next step would be to create forces capable of joining the gods in their fight against the Acrons.
+During one Council of the Gods, three proposals gained Naumathar's approval.
+Thus, in secret, the Thuoroms, Argonas, and Gontthers were created.
+But by then, Omnathar had already gained more hidden allies among the gods.
+In the depths of Anathurilis, he joined his allies' powers with those of the Acrons, creating sinister beings in secret, beings that would make their first appearance in the impending war between Gods and Acrons.
+And that war erupted: first in Ácrole, then at the Castle of Light on Mount Naumathar, shattering Naumathar's world.

 CASTLE OF DARKNESS